ISampathI/recipe-management-app/README.md

 - Install dependencies: npm install
 - Start the React development server: npm start
 - Open your browser and access the application at http://localhost:3000.

+### License
+This project is licensed under the MIT License.

+Feel free to customize this template to fit your needs and add more information about your project as necessary.